THE BOBBY COLLINS STORY

 Introducing his teammates to royalty

 For their debut season in the top flight there was no time for consolidation.
-Leeds came close to the elusive double, as close as it is possible to get without winning anything.
+Leeds came close to the elusive double or as close as it is possible to get without winning anything.
 They finished runners-up to Manchester United in a tight race for the title and lost in extra-time to Liverpool in the FA Cup final.

 FOOTBALLER OF THE YEAR